 What Helps Hypothyroidism Naturally?

 Hypothyroidism is a condition where your thyroid is underactive.
 In some cases, this happens suddenly, but in most cases, it’s a gradual change.
-You can do some things to naturally support your thyroid and put off hypothyroidism.
+You can do some things to treat thyroid naturally and put off hypothyroidism.

 Give Up Gluten

 Your diet is possibly the single biggest factor in thyroid management, and different issues can be at play for different people.
 Some people see a big improvement in their symptoms once they go gluten-free.
 No one knows exactly why this is, but many people test negative for celiac disease but still have a sensitivity to gluten.
 It’s possible that gluten damage to the lining of the gut interferes with hormone production in some way for certain people.

 This is a hard one, we know, but sugar is just bad for you.
 There’s no way around it: even the minimum amount allowed by the FDA is far more than anyone needs to be eating in a day.
 You have zero nutritional need for sugar, and refined white and brown sugars and corn syrup, in particular, are damaging to more than one bodily system.
 Your thyroid is in charge of carbohydrate metabolism, and when it’s having trouble already, bombarding it with sugar can make you gain weight and struggle with fatigue.

 Probiotics are good for the gut, and they’re good for the thyroid, too.
 You can take probiotic supplements, and in some cases that’s best, but some people can get everything they need from live yogurt cultures, kefir, and fermented foods like raw kimchi, sauerkraut, and even pickles.
 Just be sure your fermented foods are raw (pasteurizing kills the probiotic bacteria) and that your yogurt and kefir aren’t sweetened.